The iCIMS Talent Cloud supports SAML 2.0, OAUTH 2.0, HMAC and Basic Auth.

 The iCIMS Talent Cloud platform continually meets rigorous privacy and compliance standards and regulations to ensure that your data remains secure, including providing our customers the tools comply with CCPA and GDPR.

-At least once annually, iCIMS engages with an independent third party to perform web application, infrastructure and mobile application penetration testing.
-Customers can request high level summaries of these test via their customer service representative or directly from iCIMS Information Security.
+At least annually, iCIMS engages with an independent third party to perform web application, infrastructure, and mobile application penetration testing.
+These tests assess the security of the Talent Cloud’s functionality, business logic, and vulnerabilities.
+Customers can request attestation letters and high-level reports from their customer service representative or account management.

 Security is an integral part of the iCIMS SDLC beginning with annual OWASP Top 10 training for all developers.
 All code is peer reviewed and undergoes both SAST and DAST testing before being promoted to production.